j-pei/CMPT354/index.md

 - Drafts of some chapters in the 4th ed. will be available for interested students.

 # Format
-- Teaching and office hours through zoom.
+- Classes and office hours through zoom.
 Students are required to attend the classes.
+Classes will be recorded.
 - Office hours through zoom.
 - In-class exams.